Ecotrust/madrona/docs/ui.rst

 * Default stylesheets should produce a pleasing and consistent look when applied to simple markup.
 * Stylesheets should specifically target markup produced by the django APIs such as `forms <http://docs.djangoproject.com/en/dev/topics/forms/>`_.
 * Complex markup, like linking to a static map in a template, should be made easy via custom `template tags <http://docs.djangoproject.com/en/dev/ref/templates/builtins/>`_.
 * Where effects such as rounded corners or drop shadows are desired, css3 should be used.
-Markup should not be complicated to support older browsers just to support aesthetic issues.
+Markup should not be complicated to support older browsers to marginally improve aesthetics.
 * Great pains should not be made to replace native form widgets and buttons to be consistent across browsers.
 There is nothing wrong with a native look and feel.
 * It is better to create an awesome tool that works on most browsers than a less useful one that works on all of them.
-* A web application doesn't have to behave like a desktop application.
+* It's not always better for a web application to behave like a desktop one.

 .. _map_view: